-Some of these types have soft limits while other have a combination of programming in Apex Language, known as hard limits.
+Some of these types have soft limits, while others have a combination of programming in Apex Language, known as hard limits.

-The governor limits which are soft, can be solved by Salesforce or by certain paid add-ons.
+The soft governor limits can be solved by Salesforce or by specific paid add-ons.

-For instance, when the limit is 6 MB of Apex code per org, it is a soft limit and it can be extended depending on your case with the help of Salesforce Support.
+For instance, when the limit is 6 MB of Apex code per org, it is a soft limit, and you can extend it depending on your case with the help of Salesforce Support.

 While the other types of limits, you might need awareness on API and data storage limits.

-For hard limits, developer needs to find a way out in order to get the results as the limits cannot be increased in these cases.
+For hard limits, the developer needs to find a way out to get the results as the limits cannot be increased in these cases.

 Let us read about all such types of Salesforce Governance: